 This proposal targets an extended design life of 1,000 years.
 Yet, the storage is still "interim" because it is anticipated that eventually a deep geologic repository will be developed, or perhaps some other approach will be available in the future.
 But the proposal is not predicated upon a repository.
-We must consider that a HELLMSS facility is permanent in the human time scale.
+We must consider that a HELMS facility is permanent in the human time scale, and that a number of HELMS facilities will exist for multiple human generations.